HerouFenix/iaj-projects/README.md

 In the third project of IAJ, the goal was to implement Decision Making algorithms into a game-scenario.
 More specifically, Depth-Limited GOAP and Monte-Carlo Tree Search (with and without the RAVE variant).
 A world representation was also built in accordance to the FEAR world model.

 ## Project 4 - ML Agents
-In the fourth (open) project of IAJ, the goal I set out for myself was to use Unity's ML-Agents framework in order to train an A.I agent to play the classic game Asteroids using Reinforcement Learning (PPO).
+In the fourth (open-ended) project of IAJ, the goal I set out for myself was to use Unity's ML-Agents framework in order to train an A.I agent to play the classic game Asteroids using Reinforcement Learning (PPO).

 ## Author